juffrou/juffrou/juffrou-assemble/src/resources/README.txt

-What's new in Juffrou 2.1.1
+What's new in Juffrou 2.1.3

+Improvements to Juffrou-reflect - added support for virtual properties, i.e. no actual property, but getter and setter methods present.

+Advancements towards compatibility between JuffrouBeanWrapper and SpringFramework's BeanWrapperImpl

+New in Juffrou 2.1.2

 juffrou-reflect Module: